About Us

 Filmmaker/Historian

 Blauweiss produces work on a wide variety of subjects, from art and education to social and environmental issues.
 He has produced over 75 short films, including three features.
-Twenty of his short films about artists have aired on PBS and have been screened in museums and festivals across the U.S., Europe and Canada, including the New York State Museum, Mass Moca, the Albany Institute of History & Art, and the Dorsky Museum of Art.
+Twenty of his short films about artists have aired on American Public Television and have been screened in museums and festivals across the U.S., Europe and Canada, including the New York State Museum, Mass Moca, the Albany Institute of History & Art, and the Dorsky Museum of Art.

 Karen Berelowitz